Elbląg – Teutonic Castle

 History

-The beginnings of the Elbląg castle are connected with the crusade to Prussia in 1236.
+The beginnings of the Elbląg castle were connected with the crusade to Prussia in 1236.
 After the conquest of Pomesania, the Order began to capture strategically important areas, such as the estuaries of the rivers and the banks of the Vistula Lagoon.
 After taking over the Drużno Lake area, the Teutonic Knights, supported by the knights from Meissen, decided to get the mouth of the Elbląg River.
 At that time, two ships were built and provided for transporting the army.
 The expedition started in the spring of the following year, and it was supported by a land units following from Dzierzgoń.
 The crusaders arrived at the mouth of the Elbląg River and established the first timber watchtower on the river island.

 The construction of a brick castle called Elbing the Teutonic Order began around 1240, a few kilometers below the estuary.
 It was an important route leading to Warmia and Natangia.